Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other

 In this Appendix, we explicitly note how Eq. (\ref{longABABA'}) generalizes in the classical limit for commuting $\tilde{H}_{i}^{H}$ and observables $Q_{i}^{H}$ that do {\it not} depend only the spatial coordinates or only on the momenta.
 Here, an average of the form of Eq. (\ref{longABABA'}) becomes

 In the first equality in Eq. (\ref{longABABA'!}), we invoked Eq. (\ref{O:avg}).
 In the second equality, we used the commutativity in the classical limit.
-In the inequality in Eq. (\ref{longABABA'!}), we invoked the Cauchy-Schwarz relation of Eq. (\ref{CSg'}), with $A=( \Delta \tilde{H}^{H}_{i})^2$ and $B=( \Delta Q^H_i)^2$, trivially applied to the classical canonical ensemble probability density averages.
-Eq. (\ref{longABABA'!}) is similar to our semi-classical result of Eq. (\ref{longABABA'}) for separable probability densities and local observables $Q_{i}^{H}$ and associated local Hamiltonians $\tilde{H}_{i}^{H}$ that each depend only on the spatial coordinates or only on the momenta.
+In the inequality in the fourth line of Eq. (\ref{longABABA'!}), we invoked the Cauchy-Schwarz relation of Eq. (\ref{CSg'}), with $A=( \Delta \tilde{H}^{H}_{i})^2$ and $B=( \Delta Q^H_i)^2$, trivially applied to the classical canonical ensemble probability density averages.
+Eq. (\ref{longABABA'!}) is similar to our semiclassical result of Eq. (\ref{longABABA'}) for separable probability densities and local observables $Q_{i}^{H}$ and associated local Hamiltonians $\tilde{H}_{i}^{H}$ that each depend only on the spatial coordinates or only on the momenta.
 However, since

 and